1997 Fun Facts, Trivia, and History

 Back in 1997, the average life expectancy in the U.S. was 73.6 years, Time Magazine’s “Person of the Year” was Andy Grove, and Tara Holland (Kansas) won the Miss America crown.
 The Green Bay Packers were the Super Bowl Champs, the Florida Marlins won the World Series, and the Detroit Red Wings clinched the Stanley Cup.

-In 1997, Titanic was the most popular film, The Partner was the best-selling book, and Seinfeld (NBC) was the most popular TV show.
+In 1997, Titanic was the most popular film, The Partner was the best-selling fiction book, and Seinfeld (NBC) was the top TV show.
 The English Patient won an Oscar for Best Picture, Geoffrey Rush (Shine) won an Oscar for Best Actor, Frances McDormand (Fargo) won an Oscar for Best Actress, and Frasier (NBC) won an Emmy for Outstanding Comedy Series.

 On the international stage, Hong Kong returned to Chinese rule from UK rule, Tony Blair became Prime Minister of the United Kingdom, and Luxembourg was the wealthiest country in the world.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you quick facts, trivia, and news from 1997.
-This events-filled article will give you plenty of ideas for your 1990s-themed trivia game.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts and trivia from 1997.
+Find out fast about popular TV shows, movies, songs, books, foods, and other pop culture trends and historical events for your 1990s-themed trivia quiz.

 Table of Contents